bradleyjay/datadog_test/datadog/answers.md

 ##### Step 2a: Install the Corresponding Integration for that Database (MySQL) - Preparing MySQL

 From the [MySQL Integration Documentation](https://docs.datadoghq.com/integrations/mysql/), MySQL integration comes with the Datadog Agent installation.
-For configuration, ```conf.d/mysql.d/conf.yaml``` must be editted in the Agent's [configuration directory](https://docs.datadoghq.com/agent/faq/agent-configuration-files/#agent-configuration-directory), which for Linux is ```/etc/datadog-agent/conf.d/```.
+For configuration, ```conf.d/mysql.d/conf.yaml``` must be edited in the Agent's [configuration directory](https://docs.datadoghq.com/agent/faq/agent-configuration-files/#agent-configuration-directory), which for Linux is ```/etc/datadog-agent/conf.d/```.

 Before doing that, the SQL must be prepared by creating a user for Datadog (in actual documentation, I would of course **never** list the password, as I've done here).
 These commands use @'localhost', which will work for our single host proof of concept: